dhruvparmar2310/React/README.md

 ## What is JSX?

 Javascript XML (JSX) - it is the extension to Javascript language syntax.
 JSX tags as a tag name, attributes and children.
 It is not necessary to write React Application but JSX makes your code simpler and elegant.

+There are some rules about JSX :

+   - class -> className
+   - for -> htmlFor
+   - camelCase property naming convension :
+        - onclick -> onClick
+        - tabindex -> tabIndex